vindar/ILI9341_T4/README.md

 This library implements a SPI driver for the ILI9341 screen controller providing the ability to display memory framebuffers onto the screen very efficiently.
 The following advanced features are available:

 - **Differential redraws.** The driver compares the framebuffer to be uploaded with the previous one and uploads only the pixels that differ.
-It does so in a smart way to minimize spi transaction / RAMWR commands.
+It does so in a smart way to minimize SPI transactions.
 Uploading only parts of the screen makes it possible to achieve very high frame rates even with low SPI speeds.

 - **Asynchronous updates via DMA.** Upload can be performed directly or asynchronously using DMA so the MCU is free to do other tasks - like generating the next frame - during updates.

-- **adjustable framerate.** The screen refresh rate can be adjusted between 40hz and 130Hz and a framerate can be set within the driver.
+- **adjustable framerate.** The screen refresh rate can be adjusted between 40hz and 130Hz and a fixed framerate can be set within the driver.
 Uploads are timed to meet the requested framerate.

-- **VSync and screen tearing prevention.** This is the best part :-) The driver monitors the position of the current scanline being refreshed on the screen and orders the pixel updates so that they trail behind this scanline.
+- **VSync and screen tearing prevention.** This is the best part :smiley:.
+The driver monitors the position of the current scanline being refreshed on the screen and orders the pixel updates so that they trail behind this scanline.
 This makes it possible to completely suppress screen tearing in most cases.

 - **Multiple buffering methods.** Support direct upload and double buffering.
-Partial updates of the screen, with direct or deferred redraw, is also available.
+Partial updates of the screen, with direct or deferred redraw, are also available.

 - **Optimized for use with the LVGL library** Easy to integrate with the <a href="https://github.com/lvgl/lvgl">lvgl library</a>.
-Blazzingly fast (tear free) GUI is obtained by using partial differential updates.
+Blazzingly fast (tear free) GUI is obtained using partial differential updates.

 - **driver for a XPT2046 touchscreen.** Some ILI9341 screens have an associated resistive touchscreen.
-The driver can also manage this touchscreen on the same SPI bus making sure there is no SPI conflict.
-Thus only one (or two if using the touch interrupt) additional wires are required.
+The driver can also manage this touchscreen on the same SPI bus.
+Thus, only one (or two if using the touch interrupt) additional wires are required.

 ## Warnings

 **(1) This library only works with Teensy 4/4.1/Micromod.**

 **(2) The library's sole purpose is to perform framebuffer upload from memory to the screen.
 It does not provide any drawing primitive.
 You must use another canvas library to draw directly onto the memory framebuffer.
-To do so, you may use my <a href="https://github.com/vindar/tgx">tgx</a> library which provides optimized drawing primitives for 2D and 3D graphics.**
+To do so, you may use my <a href="https://github.com/vindar/tgx">TGX</a> library which provides optimized drawing primitives for 2D and 3D graphics.**

 ## Using the library

 ### 0. Physical setup / wiring

-The library can work with any SPI bus and multiples instances of the driver can manage multiple displays on different SPI buses. *A significant speedup is possible when the DC pin from the ILI9341 screen is connected to a hardware CS (chip select) capable pin on the Teensy*...
-Yes, this requirement may seems weird at first...
-In that case, the library will use the spi FIFO and DMA to their full capabilities which increases the framerate (around 35% faster) while reducing CPU usage (by around 20%).
+The library can work with any SPI bus.
+Multiples instances of the driver can manage multiple displays on different SPI buses. *A significant speedup is possible when the DC pin from the ILI9341 screen is connected to a hardware CS (chip select) capable pin on the Teensy*...
+Yes, this requirement may seems weird at first !
+In that case, the library will use the SPI FIFO and DMA to their full capabilities which increases the framerate (around 35% faster) while reducing CPU usage (by around 20%).

 **ADVICE: Set DC to a hardware chip select capable pin of the Teensy whenever possible (the CS pin from the screen can be connected to any pin on the Teensy, it does not matter...)**

-On teensy 4/4.1, one can use either SPI0 or SPI1 (SPI2 might also work but it is not readily accessible and untested yet).
+On teensy 4/4.1, one can use either SPI0 or SPI1 (SPI2 should also work but is not readily accessible and untested).
 Here are possible wirings in both cases:

 ILI9341 SCREEN | TEENSY 4/4.1 (SPI0) | TEENSY 4/4.1 (SPI1) |NOTE
 --- | --- | --- | ---